jakappus/IDLX-Docs/Lab02/instructions.md

 >[!note] This initial operation might take some time, depending on the current size of the group.
 ![](Media/LicenseProvisioningScheduled.png)

-## Exercise 04 - Verify the License change was applied to the Sales users
+## Task 04 - Verify the License change was applied to the Sales users

 6. [ ] Still within the **Sales Group** Overview pane, under **Manage** click on **Licenses**.
 Then Click on **Office 365 Enterprise E5**.